NeoCellSsjGod/empires-and-allies/README.md

 -  [Game **code** and **Flash** files](code)
 -  [Images and **art**](art)
 -  [**Server** stuff](server)

+## Project

+***Actual objectives***:
+- Recreate a game server and link the game launcher to it.
+- Transform Facebook social stuff to a new service.

+***Done things***:
+- Decompile the game to an ActionScript project.
+- Get an original game flash file.

 ## External Links
 - Wikia.com Empires & Allies: [Wikia](http://empiresandallies.wikia.com/wiki/Empires_%26_Allies_Wiki/Main_2)